Jordan Nwora: Personal life

-Jordan Nwora is the first son of Amy Nwora, an American and Alexander Nwora the Erie Community College and Nigerian National Basketball Team Head Coach His 3 siblings (Ronni, Caeli, and Lex) are also interested in basketball as his sister Ronni Nwora played high school basketball for The Park School of Buffalo, Buffalo, New York.
-She currently plays for the Georgia Tech Yellow Jackets women's basketball team.
+Jordan Nwora is the first son of Amy Nwora and Alexander Nwora, the Erie Community College and Nigerian National Basketball Team head coach.
+His godfather is basketball coach Richard Jacob, who recruited his father from Nigeria to play for Daemen College in 1989.

+His three siblings (Ronni, Caeli, and Lex) are also interested in basketball, with his sister Ronni Nwora having played for The Park School of Buffalo and Georgia Tech.

-During the 2019 FIBA World Cup qualifier in Lagos, Jordan and his father Alexander became the first Nigerian Son and Father to represent a Nigerian national team side at the same time.
+During the 2019 FIBA World Cup qualifier in Lagos, Jordan and his father Alexander became the first father and son to represent a Nigerian national team side at the same time.